 CBD College may also provide information to the training student’s employer, where applicable.

 CBD College is committed to maintaining our adherence to the Privacy Act as governed by the Australian Commonwealth and State Governments.

 We guarantee that we will not sell personal information to any third party.

 You have the right to access your personal information, subject to certain exceptions provided for in the Privacy Act.
 If you require access to your personal information, please contact the CEO or Administration/Accounts Manager.
 For security reasons, you may be required to put your request in writing and will be required to provide proof of your identity.
 An Access to Records Form is available for this purpose.

+In agreeing to these terms and conditions, you are agreeing to the CBD College policy with respect to complaints.
 All formal complaints must be received in writing.
 Complainants must use the CBD College Complaints Form.
-This can be obtained by emailing firstname.lastname@example.org.
+This can be obtained by emailing email@example.com.